How to balance your pool water: 5 simple steps with the right products

 • Bromine: 2 to 4 ppm.

-🔄 Never apply a shock treatment without first testing and adjusting alkalinity and pH.
+🔄 Never apply a shock treatment without first testing and adjusting the alkalinity and pH1

 Water test result - Free Chlorine Water test result - Total chlorine

 Hardness measures the level of calcium in water.
-Water that is too soft becomes corrosive, while water that is too hard leads to limescale deposits.
+Water that is too soft becomes corrosive, while water that is too hard causes limescale deposits.

 • Target value: 200 to 300 ppm.

-💡 Particularly important in areas where municipal water is naturally soft.
+💡 Pay particular attention to this in areas where municipal water is naturally soft.

 Water test result - Total hardness

-You need to remove some of the water and replace it with fresh water.
+You must remove some water and replace it with fresh water.

-5. Stabilizer (cyanuric acid): protects chlorine from the sun
+5. Stabilizer (Cyanuric acid): protect chlorine from the sun

-Stabilizer acts as a “sunscreen” for your chlorine.
-Without it, it rapidly degrades under UV rays.
+The stabilizer acts as a “sunscreen” for your chlorine.
+Without it, chlorine degrades quickly under UV rays.

 • Ideal value: between 30 and 50 ppm.

-⚠️ Too much stabilizer can impair chlorine efficiency: test regularly.
+⚠️ Too much stabilizer can reduce the effectiveness of chlorine: test regularly.

 Water test result - Cyanuric Acid

-You need to remove some of the water and replace it with fresh water.
+You must remove some water and replace it with fresh water.

-Use a complete test kit or multi-parameter Trevi test strips to monitor these five aspects.
-Our branch experts can also analyze your water in-store, free of charge, and propose a personalized plan.
+Get a complete test kit or Trévi multi-parameter test strips to monitor these five aspects.
+Our branch experts can also analyze your water for free in store and offer you a personalized plan.

-Learn how to maintain your pool from our experts in store.
+Learn how to maintain your spa from our in-store experts.

 Book your seat